 Vehicular Homicide in the second degree is punishable by up to 12 months in jail, $1,000 in fines, plus court costs and surcharges and up to 12 months of probation.

 If you have been arrested for homicide by vehicle, DUI, or any other traffic related offense in Henry County or anywhere in North Georgia, you need experienced and effective representation immediately.
 Contact the Law Offices of Richard S. Lawson at our 24 hour hotline (404) 816-4440 to schedule your free consultation today.
-Richard has been handling DUIs and other traffic related cases for nearly 20 years.
+Richard has been handling DUIs and other traffic related cases for over 20 years.
 He is the top ranked DUI defense attorney in Metro Atlanta and throughout North Georgia, according to AVVO.
 Call on Henry County DUI Lawyer Richard Lawson today.